mr-tron/bot/readme.md

 ## On Unix

- - install python-gtk2, python-xlib (on you system name can be difference)
+ - install python-gtk2, python-xlib, numpy (on you system name can be difference)

+# On Ununtu

+    sudo apt-get install python-gtk2 python-xlib python-numpy

 ## On Mac